Get Better Quotes 35+

 We've partnered with over 25 workers' compensation insurance companies with a broad range of industry appetites to help make sure we have underwriters ready and willing to quote coverage for almost every classification code.

 OK Workers' Comp Specialists

-Insurance rates in Oklahoma have been on a steady incline over the past few years as a lot of carriers continue to increase insurance rates each year.
-Oklahoma employers may benefit when the shop their workers' compensation rates with multiple insurance providers in 2020.
+Insurance rates in Oklahoma have been on a steady decline over the past few years as a lot of carriers continue to decrease insurance rates in OK.
+Oklahoma employers might benefit from shopping their workers' compensation rates with multiple insurance providers in 2023.

 OK Class Codes

 Insurance rates vary significantly between NCCI classification codes.
 Let our OK Workers' Compensation Specialists help you determine your correct workers' compensation class codes before your buy a policy.
 We'll help make sure your business is properly covered.